Italian

 • Vuole fregarla. — He wants to screw her.

-• Hanno fregato tutta la notte. — They fucked all night.
+• Si sono fregati tutta la notte. — They screwed all night long.

 Free.
 No card required to start.